realliyifei/Linux-File-System-Demo/README.md

-# Opering System Project3 - Linux File System Demo
+# Operating System Project3 - Linux File System Demo

 It is a demo for file search program on Linux.